Emilie2393/Projet_12_Epicevents/README.md

 ```

 The SECRET_KEY variable is useful for the authentication function.
 It acts as an encryption/signing key to generate and validate the access token.
-You can check for your ADMIN name with this command:
+You can check for your ADMIN name with this MySql command:

 ```mysql
 SELECT User, Host FROM mysql.user;